 Another factor that contributes to foundation problems is soil shifting, which contributes to foundation movement and settling.
 Using concrete pilings for house leveling is one foundation repair method.
 Concrete pilings have been an industry standard for many years for foundation repair.
 Steel pilings are another option and have been used with success as well.

 Olshan has created a new hybrid foundation repair method, combining the benefits of concrete pilings with the strength of steel pilings.
-Their Hybrid Piling System is available for all home types and can help resolve a variety of foundation problems.
+Our Hybrid Piling System is available for all home types and can help resolve a variety of foundation problems.

 Under your home and foundation are several layers of earth comprised of various minerals.
 The Hybrid Piling System can handle the toughest soil conditions, penetrating to depths needed for the best support.
 The concrete portion of the system allows for a larger weight bearing area (providing better foundation support) and the steel segments allow for greater depth of placement.
 Contact a qualified foundation repair specialist to determine the cause of your repair issues and prevent further foundation damage.